generation-loss/qRender/README.md

 A class that any renderable object can inherit from, to provide a consistent update and dispatch API

+### Subsystem

+A class that any rendering subsystem (e.g. shadow map, height map, etc.) can inherit from, to provide a consistent update and dispatch API

+### Subsystems

+A collection of subsystems that are useful for a rendering engine.
+First up is a height map, more are to follow

 ### Render Globals

 A blob of globally scoped data that can be shared between code and shaders, and inherited from by any renderee.
 By default, it includes time and camera data.